 "Black and White all Mix'd Together": The Hidden Legacy of Enslaved Craftsmen

-Enslaved black and free white craftsmen worked side by side across the southern landscape.
-Over the past thirty years researchers at MESDA have identified nearly 6500 slave-owning craftsmen.
-That they owned one or more slaves is among the most common things we know about an identified craftsman.
-Often anonymous, slaves owned by craftsmen were at work on building sites, at the potters’ wheels, in cabinet shops, at iron foundries, behind the counters of silversmiths’ shops, and at dozens of other trades.
+Enslaved Black and free white craftsmen worked side by side across the southern landscape.
+Over the past thirty years researchers at MESDA have identified nearly 6500 craftsmen who enslaved people.
+In fact, this fact is among the most common things we know about an identified craftsman.
+Often anonymous, those who were enslaved by craftsmen were often at work on building sites, at the potters’ wheels, in cabinet shops, at iron foundries, behind the counters of silversmiths’ shops, and at dozens of other trades.
 Their skills are revealed in the objects that they helped to fashion.
 Their identities are often lost to history.

 This exhibition was on view at MESDA from April 2008 to September 2008.